Martin Lewis: What happened to my pledge to give £10m to charity – 2022/23 update (spoiler: it's now £20m)

-There are quite a number of donations below £10,000 too, but I think that is a good cut-off point.
+There are a substantial number of donations below £8,000 too, but I think that is a good cut-off point.

 The (attempt at) logic behind these donations

-A 'giving philosophy' does sound a bit pratty to me, but apparently it is the modern term for deciding what donations you make – and I do try to have a logic behind my decisions.
+A 'giving philosophy' at first sounded a bit pratty to me, but I've got used to it as the modern term for deciding what donations you make – and I do try to have a logic behind my decisions.

 I've always believed MoneySavingExpert.com, while profit-making, has at its core a public service remit.
-Its primary job – which since 2012 has been formalised and protected by our Editorial Code – is to provide information to cut people's bills and fight their corner.
+Its primary job (since 2012, this has been codified and protected by our Editorial Code) is to cut people's bills and fight their corner.

-Yet I've always realised there are people a website can't reach or help.
-So as due to MSE's success I'm lucky enough to have substantial charity funds, I want to fill in the gaps that it can't reach.
+Yet there are many people and sectors a website and broadcasting don't reach or help.
+So as I'm lucky enough to have substantial charity funds, I want to fill in some of the gaps that it can't reach.
 Many of the donations try to do just that.
-For example…
+For example...

-- Citizens Advice gives one-on-one help, which a website such as MSE can't do.
+- Citizens Advice, Money Buddies and National Energy Action give one-on-one help, which a website such as MSE can't do.

 - MMHPI helps those with mental health issues, which can impair and impact people's ability to help themselves.

-- Trussell Trust financial triage helps many who aren't online or don't access crucial information.
+- Trussell Trust financial triage helps many offline without access to crucial information.

 - Financial education is there to help prevent future problems.

-Of course some of the donations, such as those to the John Schofield Trust and Grief Encounter, are more personal, but overall I hope there is some cohesion to my giving.
+Of course some donations, such as those to the John Schofield Trust and Grief Encounter, are more personal, but overall I hope there is a cohesion to my giving.